sgrottel/checkouts-overview/doc/manual.md

 ### Entries
 Each entry represents one repository clone.
-Each entry is defined by three fields:
+Each entry is defined by several fields:
 * `Name` is a human readable display name for the entry.
 This can be any arbitrary string.
 * `Path` is the full file system path to the local repository clone.